Virginia's 91st House of Delegates district

 Virginia's 91st House of Delegates district elects one of the 100 members of the Virginia House of Delegates, the lower house of the state's bicameral legislature.
 Located in southern, coastal Virginia, the district is made up of the city of Poquoson, part of the city of Hampton and part of York County.
+Following the 2023 House of Delegates election, the 91st district will instead include sections of the independent cities of Portsmouth and Chesapeake.

-The 91st delegate seat has been held by Republican A.C.
+The seat has been held by Republican A.C.
 Cordoza since 2022.

 Electoral history

 2019

 In the November 2019 election, Democrat Martha Mugler won the open seat, following Gordon Helsel’s retirement.

 2021

-In the 2021 November General election Republican A. C. Cordoza narrowly defeated incumbent Democrat Martha M. Mugler.
-A recount is possible after results are certified 2 November.
+In the 2021 Virginia House of Delegates election, Republican A. C. Cordoza narrowly defeated incumbent Martha Mugler by a margin of 64 votes following a recount.